Stonelinks/resume/contents/index.md

           end: Present
           title: Software Engineer
           description: |
-            Designed and implemented the web interface to MUJIN's revolutionary industrial robotics motion planning platform from the ground up.
+            Created the web interface for a large-scale industrial robotics platform used by clients such as Canon and Honda, and a half-dozen other Japanese companies.

+            - Implemented complex robot workflows and made UI decisions to make things easy and intuitive for users
+            - Wrote a custom UI library, an RPC system, a real-time environment state streamer, a scenegraph-based WebGL framework and more
-            - Wrote a large scale Backbone application that uses MUJIN's RESTful API to implement complicated robotics workflows in a user-friendly manner
+            - Incorporated many components into a large scale Backbone app using modules to decouple functionality
-            - Learned to think like a customer to make important UI / UX decisions in an environment where analytics are unavailable
+            - Created infrastructure tools (and leveraged existing ones) to enable rapid development / build / deployment
-            - Worked with a small, highly international team to coordinate API design and implement major features on an extremely tight schedule
+            - Worked with a small team to coordinate API design and developed major features on an extremely tight schedule
-            - Wrote tools (and leveraged existing ones) to enable rapid development / build / deployment cycles and manage things like internationalization
-            - Implemented a full-featured scenegraph-based WebGL viewer that hooked into Backbone's model event API -
+            - Honed communication skills by working with a highly international team and living in Japan

+        -
           name: Harvard-Smithsonian Center for Astrophysics
           link: http://stonelinks.org/projects/amf/index.html